-The 2008 crisis wasn't an anomaly-it was the logical outcome of a system designed to prioritize profit over prudence.
+The 2008 collapse wasn't a surprise-it was the logical result of a system built to gamble with your life savings.
 Wall Street packaged risky mortgages into complex securities, slapped them with AAA ratings, and sold them to unsuspecting investors.
 When the house of cards collapsed, who paid the price?
 Not the banks.
 They got bailouts.
 Ordinary people lost their homes, jobs, and savings.
 As economist Joseph Stiglitz notes in The Price of Inequality, "The banks got bailed out, and the people got sold out."

 And what did we learn from that catastrophe?
 Not much.
-Global debt has continued to skyrocket, financial regulations have been watered down, and speculative bubbles keep inflating-whether it's housing, cryptocurrencies, or the latest tech startup with a business model based on, well, nothing.
+Global debt has continued to skyrocket, financial regulations have been watered down, and speculative bubbles keep inflating-whether it's housing, cryptocurrencies, or the latest tech startup with an untested business model.

 The World Inequality Report 2022 highlights that the richest 10% of the global population owns 76% of the wealth, while the bottom half owns just 2%.
-This isn't just unfair; it's economically destabilizing.
+This isn't just unjust.
+It's the fuse beneath every future crisis.
 As economist Thomas Piketty argues in Capital in the Twenty-First Century, extreme inequality stifles growth, fuels political instability, and undermines democracy.
 When wealth concentrates at the top, so does power-and that power is used to rig the rules in favor of the few.